 How Fat Affects Osteoarthritis

-Carrying excess weight when you have OA makes your OA worse and increases your risk for other health problems.
+Excess weight can make OA worse and increase your risk for other health problems.

 OA has always been the most common type of arthritis, but today, rates are higher than ever.
 They’ve risen right along with increases in obesity, according to Stephen Messier, PhD, who directs the JB Snow Biomechanics Lab at Wake Forest University in Winston-Salem, North Carolina.
 “The increase in the prevalence of OA is directly attributable to the rise in obesity,” he says.